The nightclub where River Phoenix died

 Photos

-Photos of the nightclub and other related images.
+Photos of the club and other related images.

 The Viper Room

-This Google Street View image of the Viper Room nightclub was taken in March of 2018.
+This Google Street View image of the Viper Room nightclub was taken in March 2018.

 The main entrance is on the Sunset Strip, which is a section of Sunset Boulevard that runs through West Hollywood.

-During the 1970s and 1980s, it was a jazz club called The Central.
-However, as time wore on, its popularity wained and it eventually fell on hard times.
+During the 1970s and 1980s, the building was home to a jazz club called The Central.
+However, as time wore on, its popularity wained, and it began experiencing financial difficulties.

-When actors Johnny Depp and Sal Jenco learned from a friend that The Central was close to shutting down, they decided to purchase it and redevelop it into something new.
+When actors Johnny Depp and Sal Jenco learned from a friend that The Central was shutting down, they decided to purchase it and redevelop it into something new.

 In 1993, the pair reopened it as the Viper Room.